-Table 21 (cont): Precinct Design Objective Assessment - Environment (Urban Ecology)
+Table 31 (cont): Precinct Design Objective Assessment - Environment (Urban Ecology)

 Objective Considerations Section Reference Summary / Additional Comment To reduce the environmental and climate change impacts of the precinct development.
+Identify opportunities to retain existing trees and enhance the tree canopy through new planting.
+Section 11.1.3, 11.1.4, 11.2.8 and Section 8.0 The retention and expansion of mature trees and landscaping throughout the area is a key objective of this PSP, and will be implemented wherever possible to support habitat protection and enhancement of the precinct.
+Consider the influence of the precinct design on energy demand and review the potential for precinct scale energy generation, distribution and storage.
+Section 11.2 Opportunities for energy efficient built form and onsite generation / capture / storage will be pursued wherever possible throughout the precinct.
+To reduce the environmental and climate change impacts of the precinct development.
 Prioritise consideration of waste management at the relevant scale in line with low-waste, circular economy objectives.
 Section 10.8 Reviews of waste management practices for each development application will be undertaken on their individual merit and should be focused on waste minimisation practices, efficiency of collection and storage of waste onsite in a suitable location.
 Promote water conservation including water reuse and recycling.
 Section 10.5 The PSP area has a comprehensive drainage system which will be progressively supplemented with opportunities for local infiltration and stormwater reuse, both within the public and private realm.
 Evaluate the performance of precinct development proposals against leading Australian sustainability performance standards N/A Ongoing evaluation of the performance of the precinct will occur at periodic intervals, inclusive of a review of the sustainability performance.